jvoisin/snuffleupagus/CONTRIBUTING.md

 1. Make sure that all pending and mergeable pull requests are in
 2. Update the `snuffleupagus.h` file with the new version number
 3. Update the changelog page in the documentation
+4. Update the Debian changelog in ./debian/changelog with `dch`
-4. Create a tag for the release:
+5. Create a tag for the release:

   ```sh
   git checkout master